 The Positive Impact

 It’s not uncommon to see people flicking out cigarette butts and other litter out of car windows while they are driving.
 This public education campaign is a great and impactful way of telling Texans that it’s not okay to litter the state’s roads and highways.
 The campaign has been quite successful and though there has been a reduction in roadside litter almost 50% of Texans still admit that they litter the place.
 It’s against the law to litter in Texas.
-If a person is caught littering, the offender could be fined up to $500.
+If a person is caught littering in Texas, the offender could be fined up to $500.
 A repeat offender may have to cough-up a fine of up to $2000+ 180-days of jail time.

 The best way to keep the state’s roadways clean is to keep all trash from your car, in your car.
 Put in a bag or purse till the time you find a trash can.
-If you see someone litter on Texas roads, you can report a litterer, in which TxDOT will send a litter bag and a note to the driver with a reminder to not litter on Texas roads! .
+If you see someone littering on Texas roads, you can report a litterer, in which TxDOT will send a litter bag and a note to the driver with a reminder to not litter on Texas roads!

 Reasons to take Comedy Driving Defensive Driving